wilkinson-nu/2x2_sim_prod/README.md

 ```
 wget https://portal.nersc.gov/project/dune/data/2x2/simulation/edepsim/NuMI_FHC_CHERRY/Merged2x2MINERvA_noRock_NuMI_FHC_CHERRY_5E17_000_EDEPSIM.root
 ```
-200 files are provided in both FHC and RHC, corresponding to 1E20 (equivalent to ~1 month of NuMI running)
+200 files are currently provided in both FHC and RHC, corresponding to 1E20 (equivalent to ~1 month of NuMI running), although it's very easy to produce more on request.

+Also note that if you have a NERSC account, you can copy files much more easily to another location.
+All files publicly accessible under: `https://github.com/wilkinson-nu/2x2_truth_studies.git` can be found under `/project/projectdirs/dune/www/data/2x2/` from a NERSC machine.

 ## Analyzing the edep-sim output files